ericpriceco/ericpriceco.github.io/_drafts/2014-05-15-sass-basics.md

 	@import "foundation";
 	@import "custom";

-After adding in some CSS to your custom partial you need to compile it.
+After adding in your CSS to the custom partial you need to compile it.
 In the root of your project run:

 	compass watch